-U (44)%
+)% U

-9,917 Additional operating grants and contributions funding has resulted in a significant increase in operational expenditure

-(materials and contracts) to undertake the programs.
+Additional operating grants and contributions funding has resulted in a significant increase in operational expenditure (materials and contracts) to undertake the programs.
 The material costs exceeded budget by \$4m; Insurance premium expenses exceeded budget by \$122k which was a result of the large scale natural disasters (floods and bushfires) and the subsequent impact on reinsurers with increases in annual premiums exceeding 15%; consultancy expenses exceeded budget by \$61k and relates to consultant costs for building surveyor, grant writing, infrastructure and finance consultancy costs; electricity costs exceeded budget by \$110k as a direct reflection on the increase in market price of power.

-257 289 (32)(12)% U Borrowing costs
+Borrowing costs 257 289 (32) (12)% U